talisma-cassoma/interfacing-4x3-keypad-with-pic16F84A-on-7segment/README.md

 this excerpt was taked from https://lastminuteengineers.com/arduino-keypad-tutorial/

 ## keypad algorithm
-:::with for loop
+::with for loop

-:::with timer interruptions
+::with timer interruptions